dgarridoa/spark-forecast/README.md

 ```
 This command will create your personal repository under `/Repos/<username>/spark-forecast`.

 3. Synchronize your local repository with a Databricks repo.
+With this any change on your local repository will be reflected in the Databricks repo.
 ```
 databricks sync --profile <local-path> <remote-path> --watch
 ```